MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-wizard-existing-table.md

 [The ingestion wizard](./ingest-data-wizard.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
 The data can be ingested either from storage, from a local file, or from a container, as a one-time or continuous ingestion process.

 This document describes using the ingestion wizard in a specific use case to ingest **JSON** data from a **local file** into an **existing table**.
-Use the same process with slight adaptations to cover a variety of different use cases.
+Use the same process with slight adaptations to cover various different use cases.

 For an overview of the ingestion wizard and a list of prerequisites, see [Ingest data into Azure Data Explorer using the ingestion wizard](./ingest-data-wizard.md).
 For different types or sources of data, see [Ingest data from a container/ADLS into Azure Data Explorer](./ingestion-wizard-new-table.md).